 Among the biggest decisions you will make while estate planning is who to place in various positions of trust to handle your affairs.
 These people are called “fiduciaries” because they have legal obligations to act in your interest.
+They include your executor, trustees, and agents to carry out your wishes.
 This is one of the tasks involved in how to write a will.
 Below is a list of positions you may need to fill, and what each of them does.

 The executor is responsible for winding up your worldly affairs and carrying out the instructions in your will.
 This person pays your final bills, finds and contacts your creditors, closes your accounts, takes care of your possessions and business until they can be sold or handed over to your heirs, and makes decisions about how and when to distribute your estate.
 The executor can hire people to help, such as an attorney, a tax accountant, a financial consultant, etc., but all the decisions are made by the executor.